 The Geology Museum will work with the Incorporated Research Institute for Seismology (IRIS) to create an interactive touch screen exhibit.
 This Active Earth Monitor exhibit will illustrate the dynamic nature of the Earth and let visitors learn about and explore earthquakes from around the world in real time.
 Donations would go towards the purchase of the computer equipment, kiosk, and installation of this exhibit.

-To find out more information about specific projects or for more information about supporting the museum, please contact museum director, Dr. Lauren Neitzke Adamo, through the our website.
+To find out more information about specific projects or for more information about supporting the museum, please contact museum director, Dr. Lauren Neitzke Adamo, through our website.